Riffe Lake Trout / Landlocked Salmon Fishing

 Now remember that these waters are covered by a WDFW statewide rule for trout.
 "In lakes, ponds, and reservoir ; No min size.
 Daily limit 5.
 When fishing with bait, all TROUT (except STEELHEAD) equal to or greater than the minimum size are counted as part of the daily limit whether kept or released."
 Landlocked salmon are lumped into and classified as trout under these circumstances.

 |Fishing in front of Mossyrock Dam||The lady just landed a nice one that he is holding ready to put it in the cooler|

 At the SW (upper end) of Taidnapam Park is a "Fishing Bridge".
 This bridge spans the upper end of the lake as it narrows down and becomes a river again.
 This is high above the lake even at a full pool stage.
 The fishing that is done here is mostly a bait under a bobber. bait can be about what-ever the angler decides, however PowerBait or a small jig tipped with shrimp are popular.

 Internal combustion engines are prohibited here, however electric motors can be used.
-The ramp area is generally used by car-toppers only or boats up to about 16' as the launch area is not really that good.
+The ramp area is generally used by car-toppers only or boats up to about 16' as the launch area was not really that good the last time I was there.
 Pontoon boats can be launched from many places along the shore.
 There are lots of bank-fishing areas here.

 Copyright © 2001 - 2014 LeeRoy Wisner All Rights Reserved